Mclmadden/CB68/Week_3.md

 Center offset of PV diagrams on the protostellar outflow: slice perpendicular to the position angle of the outflow (142° in Imai et al. 2022).
 Slices taken along outflow should have P.A. = 232°.

+Take a ray from the continuum source location (Imai et al. 2022) direct along the outflow P.A., where a 0" angular offset would be the position along the ray with each PV diagram slice drawn perpendicular to the "outflow ray."
+Follow conventions for creating the PV diagrams in Oya et al. (2018) when possible.

 ### Thursday 2/9